Financial Aid Office

 A short-term loan is available to full- or part-time day students or full-time evening students admitted to day school.
 A student may borrow up to the cost of tuition only, and because the loan is "short-term" the loan must be repaid during the same semester or term in which the money is borrowed.
 The loan is not available for Independent Study, job interviewing, or debt payments.
-Students can apply for a short-term loan by logging onto myBYU and, under campus links, clicking the School tab, clicking on My Financial Center, clicking Account Summary and then applying for the short term loan.
+Students can apply for a short-term loan by logging in to myBYU and, under campus links, clicking School > My Financial Center > My Account s > BYU Short Term Loan.

 Federal Pell Grant

 A Federal Pell Grant is awarded by the U.S. Department of Education based on financial need.
 A Pell Grant is not a loan and does not have to be repaid.
 Only undergraduate students who have not already earned a bachelor's degree are eligible for a Pell Grant.
 (Students who pay graduate tuition are not eligible.)
 In addition, students must meet other eligibility requirements (see preceding Eligibility Requirements).
 Federal Pell Grants are based on an eligibility index determined by a federal formula.
-Pell Grant payments are disbursed to BYU students one semester at a time and vary with the number of hours for which a student is enrolled per semester (spring and summer terms combined are considered one semester).
+Pell Grant payments are disbursed to BYU students one semester at a time and vary with the number of eligible hours for which a student is enrolled per semester (spring and summer term hours are combined).